Toni Collette: 2012–2017: Independent films and Broadway return

-2018–present: Mainstream films and continued acclaim
+2018–present: Mainstream films and continued praise

-In 2018, Collette gave what some critics considered to be one of her best performances in the horror film Hereditary, in which she played Annie Graham, the matriarch of a family haunted by the supernatural following the death of her mother.
+In 2018, Collette starred in the horror film Hereditary, playing Annie Graham, the matriarch of a family haunted by the supernatural following the death of her mother.
 She was initially reluctant to take on the role, but became convinced by the script's grounded approach and its exploration of grief and loss.
 She considered it to be the most difficult of her career: in an interview with Vulture's Rachel Handler she reflected, "There was no easy moment in this movie...
 I was shooting 14-take scenes, talking about great loss and difficulty in relating to my family."
-The film premiered at the Sundance Film Festival to critical acclaim, and it became A24's highest-grossing film, earning US$80.2 million Chris Nashawaty of Entertainment Weekly praised her for "real dramatic power and force", while Michael Phillips of the Chicago Tribune complimented her "fierce performance with a human pulse".
-She won the Gotham Independent Film Award for Best Actress and was nominated for the Independent Spirit Award for Best Female Lead for her performance.
+The film premiered at the Sundance Film Festival and became A24's highest-grossing film, earning US$80.2 million Chris Nashawaty of Entertainment Weekly praised her for "real dramatic power and force", while Michael Phillips of the Chicago Tribune complimented her "fierce performance with a human pulse".
+She won the Gotham Independent Film Award for Best Actress and was nominated for the AACTA, Critics' Choice and Independent Spirit Awards in that category for her performance.

 She starred in Wanderlust (2018), a BBC One drama series about the troubled relationship between Collette's character, Joy Richards, a therapist, and her husband.
 It was her first lead role in TV series since Hostages.
 She also served as an associate producer on the series.
 Ben Travers of IndieWire wrote "[she guides] the [series] through turbulent emotional seas with assurance" and Jen Chaney of Vulture remarked that the show was worth watching solely for her performance.
-Also that year, she appeared in the critically acclaimed comedy Hearts Beat Loud, which also premiered at Sundance.
+Also that year, she appeared in the comedy Hearts Beat Loud, which also premiered at Sundance.
 Peter Bradshaw called it "a likable heartwarmer" and praised the actor for "[giving the] film some sinew in her supporting role."

 That following year, Collette returned to the horror genre in Dan Gilroy's Velvet Buzzsaw (2019), alongside Jake Gyllenhaal and Rene Russo.
 Partly a satire about the art world, it premiered at the Sundance Film Festival to polarising reactions.
-Chicago Sun-Times' Richard Roeper gave it a positive review, "[she is] as good as we’d expect [her] to be."
-She played a supporting role as Joni Thrombey in Rian Johnson's critically acclaimed mystery thriller Knives Out, alongside an ensemble cast including Daniel Craig, Ana de Armas, Jamie Lee Curtis, Michael Shannon, and Christopher Plummer.
+Chicago Sun-Times' Richard Roeper gave it a positive review, "[she is] as good as we'd expect [her] to be."
+She played a supporting role as Joni Thrombey in Rian Johnson's mystery thriller Knives Out, alongside an ensemble cast including Daniel Craig, Ana de Armas, Jamie Lee Curtis, Michael Shannon, and Christopher Plummer.
 It premiered at the Toronto International Film Festival and was a commercial success, grossing US$311.3 million.
-Critics highlighted the performances of the cast: Joe Morgenstern wrote that Collette "nails her character’s style with elan" and David Rooney considered her to be "divine as a deeply sincere phony".
+Critics highlighted the performances of the cast: Joe Morgenstern wrote that Collette "nails her character's style with elan" and David Rooney considered her to be "divine as a deeply sincere phony".